-Enter your work of prose or poetry to the ‘AAWP/UWRF Emerging Writers’ Prize’ for your chance to win.
+Enter your work of prose fiction or poetry to the ‘AAWP/UWRF Emerging Writers’ Prize’ for your chance to win.

 If you win you will receive: